Nebyouj/alx-project-nexus/README.md

 - Prioritize security (environment variables, input validation).
 - Document APIs and architecture for team collaboration.
 - Embrace version control and code reviews.

----

-## 🤝 Collaboration
-- **Backend Learners:** Share ideas, pair-program, and review code together.
-- **Frontend Learners:** Provide API endpoints for their projects and gather feedback.

-**Where to collaborate:**
-- Dedicated Discord Channel: `#ProDevProjectNexus`
-- Use the channel to exchange ideas, ask/answer questions, and stay updated with announcements.

----

-## 📂 Repository Structure